 Headless flow

-This page details how to set up headless authentication for Swedish BankID.
+This guide shows you how to set up headless authentication for Swedish BankID.
 This means that you can provide your own user interface within your app or website.

 Implement the authentication flow